ln191/Delegate_Event_Lambda_Ex/README.md

 The reason for this, is that when it comes to return methods, only the last method´s `return` value will be returned.
 Also if one of the methods have an exception all other methods will be skipped.

-But if we change the code to make the delegate hold `void` methods instead and change the two to void method, we can see that it will run both methods.
+But if we change the code to make the delegate hold `void` methods instead and change the two myFunc to void method, we can see that it will run both methods.
 ```
 Public delegate void myDelegate(int x, int y);